Jump ahead to:

 Candice Galek, the founder of Bikini Luxe, attempted to take advantage of the Facebookification of LinkedIn, by intentionally posting a controversial post on LinkedIn which asked if the post itself was acceptable for LinkedIn.
 The post featured a picture of a Miss Universe contender wearing swimwear from one of her competitors.

 There was a backlash against this “nonprofessional” use of LinkedIn, but this marketing stunt paid off.
 Her post was viewed 50,000 times before being pulled by LinkedIn, and Galek’s (the entrepreneur) profile picture was deleted as people confused her profile picture with the one in the post (she herself looks a bit like the model in her post).
-However, LinkedIn later provided her a “follow” button on her profile (something which is reserved for their highest influencers), she became a regular contributor to Inc magazine, and her company reported a huge increase in customers and revenue.SEO Needs Link Building
+However, LinkedIn later provided her a “follow” button on her profile (something which is reserved for their highest influencers), she became a regular contributor to Inc magazine, and her company reported a huge increase in customers and revenue.Check out our Digital PR Platform

 The One That Didn’t